 “Discover Nepal, Tibet, and Bhutan, three Himalayan countries packed with rich culture, history, and natural beauty within two weeks.
 Strolling through Kathmandu’s Durbar Squares and Stupas, exploring Lhasa’s Potala Palace, hiking the stunning Tiger’s Nest Temple ‘Paro Taktsang Monastery’, experiencing exciting Himalayan flights, and enjoying the traditional local meals are the perfect recipes of this Luxury Trips Nepal Tibet Bhutan.”

-We always give our best and are committed to providing quality services throughout the journey.
+We always give our best and we are committed to providing quality/high-end services throughout the journey.
 Here we present the all-inclusive Nepal Tibet Bhutan Cultural Tour that includes luxury/deluxe hotels and all meals to make you feel comfortable throughout the journey of Nepal, Tibet, and Bhutan.
-You will learn about history, religion, culture, and traditions, and interact with warm, welcoming local people during the Luxury Trips Nepal Tibet Bhutan.
+You will learn about history, religion, culture, and traditions, and interact with warm, welcoming local people during the Luxury Trips to Nepal Tibet Bhutan.

 Nepal Tibet Bhutan Cultural Tour allows you to explore the three nations’ cultures, history, landscapes, and craftsmanship, especially in the cities of Kathmandu, Lhasa, and Thimphu.
 This Himalayan cultural sightseeing all-inclusive trip starts from Kathmandu, where you will be touring most of the famous landmarks of each country.
 During the Luxury Trips Nepal Tibet Bhutan, you will explore ancient Durbar Squares (Palaces), Buddhists Stupas, and Hindu Temples in Kathmandu, including the hike to the well-trodden route of Nagarkot to Dhulikhel Nepal.